Bicyclists, welcome aboard.

 How bikeable is our community?

 Use this Checklist

-Examine a route you frequent and use the Checklist to indentify problem areas and things to change.
+Examine a route you frequent and use the Checklist to identify problem areas and things to change.

 We all must take heart in improving our sidewalks, roads, and paths.